 Summary: Show your customers how easy their lives can be if they use your products.

+They’ve blended everything from Apple products to glow sticks, so anyone who watches their videos knows that their mixers are no joke.
+This example, like the others mentioned above, only requires one camera and someone willing to demonstrate the product.
 Now that we’ve covered different types of small business videos, let’s move on to some tips that will help you create marketing videos of your own.

 6 tips for producing awesome videos for small businesses

 It’s easy to get excited about a video, whip out your phone, and start recording.
 PAUSE.
 Step back.
 Do not pass go.
 Do not move forward without a plan.
 No matter which type of video you create, you need to follow a plan.
 If your video is unscripted, you should still have some bullet points or a rough outline of what you’ll cover.
 Otherwise, you may end up rambling — and boring your audience.
 While a script might not work for every video, it can certainly organize your points and keep the topics focused.
 A scripting software like Celtx might be a good investment if you plan to make regular videos.
 How you plan your video is completely up to you, so plan wisely.